BIGJRA/BIGJRA.github.io/rejuv.md

 -   Head down and talk to the girl.
 Agree to leave with her.

 -   Head west in the desert, taking the north loop.
-You’ll see Mandibuzz and the girl on top of a rock climb.
+You'll see Mandibuzz and the girl on top of a rock climb.
 Beat Mandibuzz.

--   Go all the way back to Zorrialyn Coast, and you’ll see the Exeggutor by the Obelisk.
+-   Go all the way back to Zorrialyn Coast, and you'll see the Exeggutor by the Obelisk.

 -   Return to the help center to get $32500 and MegaStone *Abomasite!*